juliofferreira/learning-projects/java-script/web-accessibility/README.md

 Some of the things that were thaught in the course were:

-- Screen reader softwares and how to use them
+- Screen reading softwares and how to use them
+- HTML and CSS:
   - Heading tags importance for accessibility
   - Attributes lang and alt
   - CSS interference with screen readers
   - Roles and arias
   - Making forms more accessible
+- JavaScript:
+  - Inclusive modal
+  - Inclusive carousel
+  - Inclusive form